Is Taroko Gorge Open? What to Know for Visiting in 2026

 Is It Possible to Visit Taroko Gorge Now?

-Yes, you can visit Taroko Gorge on your own by car, scooter, or even bicycle (the road would be very bumpy and uneven though), but only at the times listed here for Highway 8.
+Yes, you can visit Taroko Gorge on your own by car, scooter, or even bicycle, but you’ll only be allowed to pass through at the times listed here for Highway 8.

-However, if you do visit, you must be aware that the gorge will look very different than before the earthquake (but still very beautiful!)
-And many of the famous places in the gorge are still closed, so you will mostly be watching the scenery from the vehicle.
+However, for those who joined these tours, they found that the region looked very different than before the earthquake (but still very beautiful!)
+And many of the famous places in the gorge were still closed, so they mostly watched the scenery from the vehicle.

 Which Attractions in Taroko Gorge are Currently Open/Closed?